Slayer

 Cost: Special

-When you apply this salve, you may apply your poultice as an action, instead of after one minute.
-If you do this, reduce your starting pool of poultice dice by half (rounded down).
-You may use also use this salve to apply your poultice as a bonus action, which halves the dice as above, but also consumes an additional use of your poultices.
+When you apply this salve, you reduce your starting pool of poultice dice by half (rounded down) to apply your poultice as a bonus action, instead of an action.

 Requires 9th Level